CarEdge saved me over 4,500 dollars on a brand new Honda Pilot. I can't say thank you enough.

 Which segments of new cars are experiencing price drops, and which are seeing a rise?
 Is now a good time to buy a new car, or is it a good time to sell?
 We will address these pressing questions and more.

-According to the most recent data from Cox Automotive, the average transaction price for new cars is $48,641.
+According to the most recent data from Cox Automotive, the average transaction price for new cars is $48,699.
 That’s down slightly from the peak of $49,929 in December 2022.
-New car prices fell in January 2025, but were 1.3% higher than one year prior.
+New car prices increased in April 2025, but were 1.3% higher than one year prior.
+The month-over-month price increase of 2.5% was sharp was the largest since April of 2020.
 Prices had previously fallen as low as $47,244 earlier in 2024, before bouncing back.
 Here’s a look at new car prices over the past year.

 Some new car segments saw notable price declines last month, while others are holding firm.
 New car incentives have fallen sharply since year-end sales concluded.
 The luxury vehicle segment has experienced notable price reductions, with Tesla, BMW, Audi, Cadillac, and Lexus seeing lower prices last month.
 Tesla is now a top-10 luxury brand in America, not just the leader of electric vehicle sales.
 We’ll see how the first month of 2025 turns out for new car price trends.